summertimetech/kalender/README.md

 Rather impressive!
 100% AI ChatGPT generated source code with zero errors and zero human edits in the code.
-Made within 15 minutes which could take a human many days, maybe weeks.
+Made within 15 minutes which could take a human novice days, maybe weeks.
 AI only given general instructions without any directive about how to determine weeknumbers, formal holidays, weekends etc.

 ## Functions